dev-aditya/QWorld_Summer_School_2021/README.md

 ## QWorld Quantum Summer School 2021
-*This is a personal fork of QWorld Summer School Repository*
+***This is a personal fork of QWorld Summer School 2021 Repository.
+Original Repository can be found [here](https://gitlab.com/qworld/qeducation/qeducation-coordinators/summer-school-2021)***

 Welcome to QWorld Quantum Summer School 2021!